Pre-Equilibrium Evolution of Conserved Charges with ICCING Initial Conditions: Green's Functions from Kinetic Theory

 As we are interested in the evolution around vanishing background charge density, we should mention that we can extract the background energy density at any given time as a function of the initial energy density according to the following method\footnote{For the sake of readability we drop the subscript $BG$ for the energy density for a moment.}.
 By following \cite{Kamata:2020mka,Giacalone:2019ldn,Du:2020zqg}, we can compute the energy density at late times $\pqty{\tau^{4/3}e(\tau)}_\infty$ as a function of the initial energy density as

-where the constant $C_{\infty}\approx 0.9$~\cite{Kamata:2020mka,Giacalone:2019ldn} quantifies how efficiently the initial energy is converted into thermal energy, $\tilde{\eta}/s$ is the shear-viscosity to entropy density ratio, which is constant for a conformal system with vanishing net charge density.
+where the constant $C_{\infty}\approx 0.9$~\cite{Kamata:2020mka,Giacalone:2019ldn} quantifies how efficiently the initial energy is converted into thermal energy\footnote{See App. \ref{app:BackgroundEvolutionInConformalSystems} for further details on how to determine the constant $C_\infty$.}, $\tilde{\eta}/s$ is the shear-viscosity to entropy density ratio\footnote{Note that in Eq. (\ref{eq:RelaxationTime}) we had $\Tilde{\eta}T/(e+P)$ instead of $\Tilde{\eta}/s$.
+However, since we now look at a vanishing background charge density, $\Tilde{\eta}T/(e+P)$ actually simplifies to $\Tilde{\eta}/s$.}, which is constant for a conformal system with vanishing net charge density.
+In our calculations we choose $\Tilde{\eta}/s=\frac{1}{4\pi}$, although the actual value can be scaled out of the equations of motion.
 By $(e\tau)_0$ we denote the initial energy density per unit area and rapidity

 which becomes constant in the limit $\tau \to 0$, in kinetic theory.

 Inverting the Landau matching condition Eq. (\ref{eq:LandauMatchingT}) for vanishing chemical potential gives

 with $\nu_{\text{eff}}=\nu_g+\frac{7}{8} 2N_f \nu_q$ the overall effective degeneracy factor of all partons, such that $\pqty{\tau^{4/3}e(\tau)}_\infty$ can be expressed as